memcorrupt/firecove/README.md

 WARNING: This script is meant to be used in conjunction with software, such as [cloudflare-ufw](https://github.com/Paul-Reed/cloudflare-ufw).
 If you do not configure a software firewall, any attacker with an OVH hosted server will still be able to send requests to your origin server.

+WARNING: **This script will stop UDP connections from working on your server, unless you add additional firewall rules to allow them.
+Services such as NTP and DNS will not work.
+As an alternative, you can configure these services to use servers inside OVH's network.**

 ## How to use
 1. Clone this repository.
 2. Navigate to the directory of the cloned repository.